JSON

 Ormed supports:

-- JSON fields on models via casts / codecs
+- JSON fields on models via casts/codecs

-- JSON path queries via
+- JSON path filters via

-whereJson*helpers - JSON selector syntax using
+whereJson*helpers - JSON selector syntax with

 note